denoland/manual/basics/node/std_node.md

 written for Node.
 If you are trying to consume public npm packages, you are likely to get a better result using a [CDN](./cdns.md).

-Node has some built-in modules (e.g. like `vm`) that are effectively incompatible with the scope of Deno and therefore there aren't easy ways to provide a _polyfill_ of the functionality in Deno.

 ## Node built-in modules

 The standard library provides several "replacement" modules for Node built-in